ErrWare/Common-Citations/README.md

 [ citing_node ] --- cites ---> [ cited_node ]
 ```

+A pedagogical aside:
+This representation of citations is an example of the oft confusing but ubiquitous concept of "reification," which is the big brain synonym of "labeling."
+Instead of encoding the citation relationship between the citer and the citee as an edge,
+we give the citation itself a node, thus labelling it.
+This labeling of the citation itself allows us to talk about it,
+discussing any number of things like when it was created and who created it,
+rather than just who cited what.
+We call this labeling process "reification."

 ### Articles

-Ok, so we see how articles work - there's some node that has the property `cito:hasCitedEntity` to another
+Ok, so we see how articles work - there's some node, the citer, that has the property `cito:hasCitedEntity` to another
-node that represents the cited article.
+node that represents the cited article, citee.

-But how do we find out what node has the citation?
+But, given an article like "Object Flow Integrity", how do we find out what node has the citation?

 The website that hosts the citations, opencitations.net, doesn't seem to have a search interface...